-- i.
+- 1. MVC: - i.
 Elevator Modernization: The funding source is Measure C and other resources.
 The elevators installation was complete in July 2020.
 DSA contacted the District and indicated that part of the drawings and information was not completed.
-The District is working with the architect to determine what was not provided and give it to DSA. - ii.
+The District is working with the architect to determine what was not provided and give it to DSA.
+Minor comments were received from DSA after the drawings were submitted.
+The comments were related to the building signage.
+The architect revised the drawings and uploaded them early last week and we should hear from DSA in the next two or three weeks. - ii.
 File Alarm Upgrades: The funding source is Measure C. Currently the project is in the design and planning phase.
 SGH architect was on site the week of June 22 and continues to work on the plans to submit to DSA for approval.
 When DSA approval is received the project can go out to bid.
+Comments were received from DSA, information was received from the collage and the drawings will be revised and uploaded to DSA on September 25 and hope to receive approval in 2 weeks.